home-assistant/brands/README.md

 - The image should be trimmed, so it contains the minimum amount of empty space on the edges.
   This includes things like white/black/any color borders or transparent spacing around the actual subject in the image.
+- Custom integrations must not use Home Assistant branded images, as this might confuse the end-user into thinking that the integration is an internal/official integration.

 ### Icon image requirements